Tips for the Campus Community

 immediately.
 Students who seek medical help for themselves or others normally

-will be exempt from discipline under SMU alcohol and drug policies; learn more
+will be exempt from discipline for alcohol and drug violations under SMU’s Medical Amnesty and Good Samaritan policies.
+Learn more

 Call for Help Program.